Web Dev Startup Tutorial

 The autogenerated HTML5 code template

-7. To get started, click and drag to select all the code from line 3 to line 11.
+7. To get started, click and drag to select everything between (and including) the <head> and </body> tags, as shown in the image to the right.

 After selecting the appropriate lines, go ahead and hit the TAB key on your keyboard.